FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 Identifier equivalences can come about in several ways and capture different forms of relationship as presented in [Mappings](#Mappings).
 For example, a database may declare that their record is the same as an entry in another because they share the same name, or they may declare it based on a common representation (gene sequence or InChI).
 To support reuse of the data, the `provenance` of the cross-references need to be made explicit.

 Depending on the nature of the data, there are different ways that equivalences can be computed.

-The following is a list of recipes that give details.
+Some elements to take into consideration are:
+1. **An indicator of identity** (similar to what is found in the ontology world with skos:sameAs or skos:narrower)
+1. **The evidence backing up that indication** (e.g. a similarity measure, a score).
+1. **Audit and trail information** (who, what, when, e.g. agent X, mapping tools Y, DDMMYYYY).